dantekelly/zero2prod/README.md

 - Run `cargo watch -x check` to run the tests and linting on every change
 - Keep in mind that this command can be chained with other commands, such as `-x run` to run the program and `-x test` to run the tests.
 Example: `cargo watch -x check -x test -x run`
 - Run `cargo test` to run the tests once.
+- Run `cargo fmt` to format the code.
+- Run `cargo audit` to check installed crates for vulnerabilities.